SI-Traceable Temperature Calibration Based on Optical Lattice Clocks: Appendix

 where $\alpha_i^{\text{core}}$ represents the core-electron polarizability for state $i$, $A_{ki}$ denotes the Einstein coefficient for the transition from state $k$ to state $i$, $\omega_{ki}$ is the transition frequency, and $J_k$ and $J_i$ are the angular momenta of states $k$ and $i$, respectively.
 The summation encompasses nearly all intermediate states.
 Using this formula, we calculate various observable quantities $O^{\text{calc}}$ that depend on polarizability, including the differential static polarizability, the 813 nm magic wavelength, the 390 nm magic wavelength, and the tune-out wavelength.
 The experimental values employed in these calculations are detailed in Table~2.

 To implement this method, we minimize the following objective function:

 where \( O_j^{\text{exp}} \) denotes the experimental value of the observable, \( \sigma_j \) is its associated uncertainty, and \( O_j^{\text{calc}} \) is the corresponding calculated value.
+When the Einstein A coefficients are varied within their uncertainty ranges, \( O_j^{\text{calc}} \) will change, and the corresponding \( \chi^2 \) will also vary.
 By minimizing \( \chi^2 \), we determine the optimal set of \( A \) coefficients that best reproduce the experimental observables.
+As shown in Table 4, we selected six, seven, and eight Einstein coefficients to construct the 6A, 7A, and 8A fitting models, respectively.